A metric version of Schlichting's Theorem: Almost invariant families in continuous logic

 \begin{dfn} We shall consider a type-definable ambient object $X$ of one of three kinds: sets, groups or vector-spaces over a definable field $K$.
 For two type-definable sub-objects of the same kind $S,S' \subseteq X$, we say that $S$ is \emph{commensurably contained} in $S'$ if \begin{itemize} \item $|S\setminus S'|$, or \item $[S: S \cap S']$, or \item $\codim_S (S \cap S')$, respectively, \end{itemize} is strictly less than $\kappa$.
 We say that $S$ and $S'$ are \emph{commensurable} if either is commensurably contained in the other. \end{dfn}

 Note that by $\kappa$-saturation this implies that the difference/index/codimension does not increase when we replace $\M$ by an elementary extension; we say that it is {\em bounded}.
 In the following, whenever we talk about type-definable sets, we shall assume that $\M$ is sufficiently saturated. \begin{dfn} Let $X$ be a type-definable set/group/vector space over $K$ in a metric structure $\M$.
 A type-definable family $\fF$ of subsets/subgroups/subspaces of $X$ is {\em almost invariant} if $F$ and $F'$ are commensurable for all $F,F'\in\fF$.
-For an almost invariant family $\fF$, we shall say that a subset/subgroup/subspace $S$ is commensurable with $\fF$ if $S$ is commensurable with some (equivalently, all) $F\in\fF$. \end{dfn}
+For an almost invariant family $\fF$, we shall say that a subset/subgroup/subspace $S$ is commensurable with $\fF$ if $S$ is commensurable with some (equivalently, all) $F\in\fF$. \end{dfn} \begin{rmk} If $\fF$ is an almost invariant type-definable family, then by compactness the commensurability must be {\em uniform}: There is a cardinal $\lambda<\kappa$ such that the difference/index/codimension is bounded by $\lambda$ for all $F,F'\in\fF$.
+This implies that if $S$ is commensurable with $\fF$, it is {\em uniformly} commensurable with $\fF$, i.e.\ the difference/index/codimension is bounded independently of $F\in\fF$.\end{rmk}

 \begin{thm} Let $X$ be a type-definable set/group/vector space over a definable field $K$ in a metric structure $\M$, and $\Gamma$ a type-definable group of automorphisms of $X$.
 Suppose $\fF$ is a $\Gamma$-invariant almost invariant type-definable family of subsets/subgroups/subspaces of $X$.
 Then there is a $\Gamma$-invariant subset/subgroup/subspace $N$ of $X$ commensurable with all $F\in\fF$, which is moreover type-definable over the same parameters. \end{thm} \begin{proof} We may assume that $X$, $\Gamma$ and $\fF = \{F_a : a \in A\}$ are type-defined over $\emptyset$, and $K$ is definable over $\emptyset$.
 Notice that then we may also enumerate the family $\fF$ as $\{F_{a,\gamma} : a \in A, \gamma \in \Gamma\}$ where $F_{a,\gamma} = \gamma F_a$.
 Let $S\subseteq X$ be type-definable.
 Suppose $F_a$ is defined (for $a \in A$) by $\Phi(x,a)=0$, where $\Phi$ is a family of $[0,1]$-valued formul\ae\ closed under the connective $\max$, and $|\Phi| < \kappa$.
 For $\gamma \in \Gamma$, $n \in \bbN$ and $\varphi \in \Phi$ define